elijahverdoorn/PersonalWebsite/source/projects/index.md

 date: 2017-07-08 23:14:34
 ---

+# Chrono Daily Deal

+Continuing to explore my interest in the Actions on Google platform, I decided to automate one of my daily routines - checking the latest video game deal available on [chrono.gg](https://chrono.gg).
+This retailer's gimmick in the crowded game market is to sell a single game at a time, at discount, rotating the selection daily at 9AM.
+I'd gotten in the habit of checking out the deal on a near daily basis, sometimes finding a steep discount on a game that I'd had my eye on.
+To make this daily routine easier I built and published "Chrono Daily Deal", an action for the Google Assistant that can tell you what game is on sale and the price of said game.
+This action is live in production, to try it for yourself just ask the Google Assistant to "talk to Chrono Daily Deal".
+If, after trying it, you're interested in seeing the source code backing it you can check that out on my GitHub.

 # Recipebook

 Through my work in the Android development space I have become increasingly interested in the Kotlin programming language, specifically how the language handles background computation and reactive patterns via it's coroutine system.
 After becoming a go-to person on Pandora's android team for questions about both the coroutine system and how it compared to the more familiar RxJava library I began development of a set of examples that compared how to accomplish common tasks under both the native structured concurrency model and within RxJava's framework.
 My teammates at Pandora appreciated the samples and used them for reference, so I worked with the legal department to open-source these samples.
 While I no longer am the maintainer of this codebase due to not being a Pandora employee, I remain an occasional contributor to the repository.

 # Keep Score

 Keep Score is a Actions on Google & DialogFlow project that began as a hackathon exploration of the capabilities of the Actions platform.
 In just three days I implemented an agent that demonstrated the basics of conversation; expansion of these capabilities over time became a side project that has been important in keeping my JavaScript skills sharp.
 Code for this project can be found on my GitHub.
+This action is currently in beta, if you're interested in seeing the capabilities in action feel free to get in contact; I'd welcome more testers!

 # All About Olaf